Giuseppe Spinelli (politician): Career

 In his youth he was a worker in a printing company in his hometown of Cremona.
 In 1943, he became provincial secretary of the Fascist Corporation of Industrial Workers.
-On September 13, 1944 he was appointed mayor of Milan by Benito Mussolini, a position he would hold until January 24, 1945.
+On 13 September 1944 he was appointed mayor of Milan by Benito Mussolini, a position he would hold until 24 January 1945.

 During his tenure as mayor, he was called upon to lead the "Ministry of Labor of the Italian Social Republic".
 As Minister, he supported laws promulgating socialization of the economy (See Congress of Verona (1943)).
 This push was largely opposed by both Italian capitalists, as well as Nazi Germany.

 After the fall of the Italian Social Republic he fled to Argentina, where he resumed his original job as a typographer.
-In 1953, he began leading the The Confederation of Italian Federations in Argentina, an organization founded in 1912 that worked to organize a variety of pro-Italian organizations in Argentina.
+In 1953, he began leading The Confederation of Italian Federations in Argentina, an organization founded in 1912 that worked to organize a variety of pro-Italian organizations in Argentina.

 He later collaborated with then President of Argentina Juan Perón, who appointed him head of the Immigration Department of the Argentine Navy.
 He also advised Perón on economic matters such as socialism and corporatism.
 After Perón's fall in 1955, he fled to Mexico before later returning to his hometown in Italy.

-He died in his hometown on January 17, 1987.
+He died in his hometown on 17 January 1987.